Embraer: Military transport

 On April 19, 2007, Embraer announced it was considering the production of a twin-jet military transport.
 Work began in May 2009 with funding from the Brazilian Air Force.
 Correios, the Brazilian postal service, has shown interest in buying this aircraft.
 Using much of the technology developed for the Embraer 190, the C-390 would carry up to 23 tons of cargo and aims to replace Cold War-era cargo aircraft.

-While firm orders for the yet-to-be-produced KC-390 transport had not yet been made in the fall of 2010, Argentina asked for six examples and several other South American nations also expressed interest.
+As a result, Embraer developed the C-390 Millennium, a medium-size, twin-engine, jet-powered military transport aircraft with multi-role capability adapted to various missions.
+Brazil has been operating 6 units since 2019.
+Initially, thirty aircraft (including two prototypes) were to be delivered to the Brazilian Air Force.
+In February 2022, a new agreement was reached to supply 22 aircraft, with deliveries scheduled until 2034.

+The KC-390, also known by its export name C-390 Millennium, has been an export success with several countries purchasing the aircraft or entering negotiations.
+Known orders and selections include: